-V. 2022 Fall Examination Schedule
+V. 2023 Fall Examination Schedule

 Examinations are held Monday through Saturday.
 Students are required to take examinations at the prescribed times.
-Any student who is unable to begin an exam at the designated time due to illness, injury or emergency, must contact the Dean of Students, Abigail Gaunt (504-865-5940)before the exam begins.
+Any student who is unable to begin an exam at the designated time due to illness, injury, or emergency must contact the Dean of Students, Abigail Gaunt (504-865-5940) before the exam begins.
 Any unexcused absence will result in a failing grade.
+All of the policies relating to rescheduling examinations can be found in the Student Handbook section III.

-Take home exams will be given out at 9:00 am on the day prior to the scheduled exam day: therefore an exam conflict would be considered for the day in which the take home exam was distributed as this would be the working day for the exam.
+Take home exams will be given out at 9:00 am on the scheduled exam day: therefore an exam conflict would be considered for the day in which the take home exam will be distributed as this would be the working day for the exam.